© 2022 Gailarde Ltd

 “Our suppliers and their workers are located in some of the areas most at risk from the impacts of global climate change.
 Sourcing 100% renewable electricity for our office is one way we are playing our part to help mitigate our own carbon emissions.”

-Sarah Blakeley, Office Manager, Gailarde Ltd.
+Sarah Blakeley, Logistics Manager, Gailarde Ltd.

 Minimising the impact of our premises is a way for us to ‘walk the talk’ and to engage and educate our staff.